MJ147/tictactoe-ai-web/README.md

 # Tictactoe Ai Fronted
-Frontend part of tic-tac-toe application, using machine learing.
+A frontend part of tic-tac-toe application, using machine learning.

 ## General info
 A frontend part of application basic on classic tic-tac-toe game.
 The game has two modes: player vs player and player vs AI.